EvoHull/Tapirs/README.md

 Create and activate the tapirs conda environment.
 This can be done with the following command:

-$ conda create --file envs/tapirs.yaml
+$ conda env create --file envs/tapirs.yaml

 $ conda activate tapirs